BOM 2025 Block 4

 Cutting & Assembling the Jacket: Pattern Modifications

 After completing my quilted panels, I finally reached one of my favorite parts — turning all those colorful quilted pieces into something wearable.
-I used the Grainline Studio Tamarac Jacket pattern as my base, but made a few adjustments to better fit my style and shape.
+I used the Grainline Studio Tamarack Jacket pattern as my base and made a few adjustments to better fit my style and shape.

 Creating the Quilted Panels